atmay/study_hub/README.md

 # cheetsheet
 Cheetsheet for different tools and technologies

+## Cracking the coding interview highlights

+- Resizing factor for Python lists depends greatly on the version of CPython but is always more than 1.
+For some versions it equals to 1.12.
+- Calculating complexity: 1 + 2 + .... + n equals to n(n+1)/2 or O(n^2)

 ## Alembic

 Alembic provides for the creation, management, and invocation of change management scripts for a relational database, using SQLAlchemy as the underlying engine.